JamesWoolfenden/learn-terraform/docs/syntax.md

 If you find yourself wanting to install packages with at launch with **remote-exec**:

 - Is this better something better pre-prepared in Packer - **Almost definitely**
-- If Packer is overkill then could this be done with your bootstrap load -**maybe, see previoud answer**.
+- If Packer is overkill then could this be done with your bootstrap load -**maybe, see previous answer**.
 - Installing at Launch is slow, if you spinning up because of a scaling request, you have no time to spare.
 The Bootstrap load should be the chance to add environment specifc configuration at launchtime.

 ### Connections